-Since establishing the “Looking Out for Kids” charity, The Eye Institute (TEI) of Salus University has provided vision care services and eyeglasses to thousands of children from the School District of Philadelphia, and in more recent years, our reach has expanded to include the Norristown, Abington, Cheltenham, Chester, Souderton, William Penn School Districts and Delaware County Charter.
+Since establishing the “Looking Out for Kids” charity, The Eye Institute (TEI) of Salus University has provided vision care services and eyeglasses to thousands of children from the School District of Philadelphia, and in more recent years, our reach has expanded to include the Norristown, Abington, Cheltenham, Chester, Souderton, William Penn School Districts and Delaware County Charter, and also hearing services.

 For many years, we have had a strategic alliance with the School District of Philadelphia to provide vision care services to their students.
 Working closely with school nurses, TEI deploys vision care teams to schools to provide free vision screenings.
 For children who fail the vision screening, we work with schools nurses to schedule students at one of TEI’s three locations for comprehensive vision care and eyeglasses.
 Each year, several hundred children are transported to TEI for the care they need.

 What we were able to accomplish this past year using the dollars we raised in 2019 was quite impressive.
 Working collaboratively with The School District of Philadelphia nurses, we provided the following services to children in Philadelphia public schools during the 2018-2019 academic year: